jdevries3133/nc/HACKING.md

 by simply changing the `.env` file.
 Note that the `.env` file is created by copying `env-template` the first time you run `make dev`.
 Naturally, it contains other handy config levers.

+Note that the application only uses `DATABASE_URL`.
+The rest of the `POSTGRES_*` environment variables are only used in the Makefile and passed to the PostgreSQL Docker container during startup.

 # Auth & Getting Around